 Kraft Macaroni & Cheese Dinner Original

-If you're going to make a cheesy pasta dish, the least you can do is start with a more wholesome noodle.
+If you're going to make a cheesy pasta dish, the least you can do is start with a more wholesome noodle than this one.

 Nissin Chow Mein Spicy Chicken Flavor

-This bowl is filled with half your day's saturated fat and sodium, plus a pool of inflammatory vegetable oils and countless MSG derivatives.
+Eat the whole bowl, and you'll get half your day's saturated fat and sodium, plus a pool of inflammatory vegetable oils.

 Nissin Cup Noodles Chicken

-Loaded with 45 percent of your daily sodium and 35 percent of your day's saturated fat.
+One container of this cup is loaded with 47 percent of your daily sodium and 25 percent of your day's saturated fat.